The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Consult an Experienced Attorney!

 At the Nursing Home Law Center, we represent many clients who have suffered from pressure ulcers and sores.
-Our team will investigate your case, protect your rights, assess damages, gather compelling evidence, and even represent you in court if necessary.
+Our nursing home abuse lawyers will investigate your case, protect your rights, assess damages, gather compelling evidence, and even represent you in court if necessary.

 The sooner you seek legal advice regarding the pressure injury, the sooner we can take action that could potentially save a life.
 We will also help you seek justice if you have already suffered due to the injury.